skriptum/vwl/vwl6/VL_Sozialismus/hausarbeit/paper.md

 ## Data

 Economic data series for Yugoslavia are notoriously difficult to obtain and often unreliable.
 Official growth data for the Social Product, Yugoslavia’s equivalent to GDP, are particularly problematic due to price distortions and data fabrication.
-Therefore, this analysis relies on alternative time series from the Maddison Project Database, which draws on the independent research conducted by the Research Project on National Income in East Central Europe.
+Therefore, this analysis relies on alternative time series from the Maddison Project Database [@boltMaddisonProjectDatabase2024], which draws on the independent research conducted by the Research Project on National Income in East Central Europe.

 Many of the additional data sources used throughout this analysis are drawn from the OECD Economic Surveys [@OECDEconomicSurveys].
 These biannual surveys, conducted from 1962 to 1990, provide standardized tables on various economic indicators, including foreign trade, debt, balance of payments, and the federal budget, among others.
 Some of the data in these reports were sourced directly from Yugoslavia’s Official Statistics Office, while other figures were calculated by OECD researchers.
-Data from these digitized reports have been extracted using OCR (Optical Character Recognition) technology, then transformed into time-series data for further combination and analysis.
+Data from these digitized reports used here has been extracted using OCR (Optical Character Recognition) technology, then transformed into time-series data for further combination and analysis.

 ## The Effect of the Oil Shocks